Lithgow: Where the Story Begins

 From Steel to Psychosocial Trauma

-The Valley Today: Heritage, Containment, and Renewal
+The Valley Today: Transition, Safety, and Renewal

 Lithgow’s story is not one of loss, but of legacy.

 Here, history is not a detour.
-It is the foundation for what comes next.

-The machinery may change.
-The courage of miners never has.
+The courage of workers never has.